madeofpendletonwool/PinePods/completed_todos.md

 - [] Implement episode filtering on search page
 - [] Updating which chapter is currently playing to switch to a pause button
 - [] Functional back button - Along with ensuring browser backs, and phone backs react correctly
+- [] While host search occurs the server is unresponsive

 - [] Full Screen Episode should have clickable podcast header to open pod page